LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 Host assessment: Compare installed OS and software against CVE list.
 Also evaluate against CIS benchmark.
 Evaluate against AWS best practices.
 Need an agent(If instance is managed by SSM, Inspector can run commands).

 Network assessment : Network reachability assessment.
 Identify Ports that are reachable.
 Processes listening of port.
-Agent not required.Optional agent.
+Agent not required.
+Optional agent.

 Schedule for weekly once or Run once.
 Takes 1 hr to run assessment.